SHORE POWER CORD SAFETY

 DO NOT LAY SHORE POWER CORDS BETWEEN HINGED PONTOONS or FINGERS.

-Always unplug the shore end of the shore power cord first; then the boat end.
+Always first unplug the shore end of the shore power cord; then the boat end.
 DO NOT UNPLUG in the reverse order.
 When plugging your boat in, always plug into the boat first, then the dock.

 Extra cable, if not coiled properly, can be hazardous to boaters walking on the docks.